Ammly/yolo/explanation.md

 ` EXPOSE 3000 ` - Expose port 3000 for client and 5000 for backend

 ` CMD ["node", "server.js"] ` or ` CMD [ "serve", "-s", "build", "-l", "3000" ] ` - Start the server

+## Docker-compose

+This file (docker-compose.yml) creates three containers
+    - yolomy_client - contains the yolomy client service which runs on port `3000 `
+    - yolomy_backend - contains yolomy backend service which runs on port ` 5000 `
+    - mongo - contains mongo db which runs on port ` 27017 ` and has an attached volume called ` dbdata `

+Networks - All containers are in ` yolomy ` bridge network